10 Essential Time Management Skills and Strategies

 5. Eliminate All Distractions

-It could be anything... ranging from emails and text messages on your phone to unplanned social encounters.
+It could be anything ranging from emails and text messages on your phone to unplanned social encounters.
 You can resist this trend by ensuring that you turn off your email when working.
 If a family member or friend gives you a social call, politely ask them if you could return the call at a later time.

 Interruptions can be disruptive when you are working on time management, especially when those interruptions are neither urgent nor important.
 Here is where you need to practice the discipline of sticking to a task from start to finish.
-If something else comes up which needs to be taken care of, note it down in your list, and continue working on the project or task at hand.
+If something else comes up that needs to be taken care of, note it down in your list, and continue working on the project or task at hand.

 6. Control Your Thoughts